t1modo/KonkaniNLP/README.md

 # Konkani Idiom and Metaphor Classification

-This repository contains code for classifying idiomatic expressions and metaphors in the Konkani language using a **BERT-LSTM** neural network architecture.
+This repository contains code for classifying idiomatic expressions and metaphors in the Konkani language using a **BERT+LSTM** neural network architecture.

 ---